zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

 misc/upgrade/security/.

-Installing on systems with Firebird 2.0
+Installing on systems with Firebird $MAJOR.$MINOR
 ---------------------------------------

 In addition to the ODS change please note that the installer cannot automatically detect if a
-Firebird 2.0 Alpha or Beta server is running as a service.
+Firebird $MAJOR.$MINOR Alpha or Beta server is running as a service.
 Therefore you will receive no warning until the installer attempts to overwrite an active file.
 This can be avoided if you uninstall first.